SENSORY GAIT

 Sensory Gait

 Romberg’s sign is frequently seen in patients with sensory ataxia.
-When they close their eyes in the shower or take off garments over their heads, they frequently complain of losing their footing in the dark.
+When they close their eyes in the shower or close their eyes, they frequently complain of losing their footing.
 When the dorsal columns of the spinal cord are damaged, as in tabes dorsalis, sensory ataxia develops.
 It is also present in sensory peripheral neuropathies.

 QUESTIONS AND ANSWERS